First published: 9 Nov 2017

 Address: Meidi Street, Qingshui District, Taichung City, Taiwan 436

-*Pro-tip: If you are planning to visit Rainbow Village and Gaomei Wetlands on the same day, choose a weekend to do so as there’s a Bus service #655 that operates only on weekends between these two places.
+*Pro-tip: If you are planning to visit Rainbow Village and Gaomei Wetlands on the same day, choose a weekend to do so, as there’s a Bus Service #655 that operates only on weekends between these two places.

-After Gaomei Wetlands, we boarded the last bus back to Taichung Train station where we began the next leg of our journey: Tainan.
+After Gaomei Wetlands, we boarded the last bus back to Taichung Train Station where we began the next leg of our journey: Tainan.
 If Taichung and Nantou showed us how we could play in Taiwan, Tainan would show us the cultural sides of Taiwan.

 We chose the Taiwan Rail, the older train system, to get from Taichung to Tainan.
-It was a slow ride taking about 3 hours, but it didn’t matter as long as we get to our destination before the last check-in time.
+It was a slow ride taking about 3 hours, but it didn’t matter as long as we got to our destination before the last check-in time.

 D6: Tainan on Two Wheels!

 We started our day in Tainan with some morning exercise — cycling.
 The hostel we stayed at has three bicycles available for guests to use, and we decided to make use of them, as Tainan’s streets are relatively easy to navigate with places of interest situated not far from one another.